grant-curly/grant-curly/README.md

 > I don't hide a lot of people but I hide anyone under the proship tree near the mw area immediately - sorry if u were just sitting under there & didnt know about the area and I hid u I just don't wanna risk it

-> Shipping: **Squid game** ✅ I'm okay w/ doing any ships from squid game as along as they aren't illegal etc . . . **Mouthwashing** ❌ pls don't do any ships with me if I'm cosplaying as a mw character - I just don't feel comfortable with it sorry 😭 joke ships r okay tho ofc!! (and canon x oc :33 )
+> Shipping: **Squid game** ✅ I'm okay w/ doing any ships from squid game as along as they aren't illegal etc . . . **Mouthwashing** ❌ pls don't do any ships with me if I'm cosplaying as a mw character - I just don't feel comfortable with it sorry 😭 joke ships r okay tho ofc!! (and canon x oc idm :33 )
 </p> thanks 4 reading!!